What is an innovation strategy?

 1. The innovation strategy of microsoft

 While incremental innovations have seen Microsoft thrive in recent years, the company has struggled to achieve radical innovation.
-Now, Microsoft’s innovation strategy involves going all in on R&D with the aim of advancing its position in a range of markets – including healthcare.
+That may soon change.
+These days, Microsoft’s innovation strategy involves going all in on R&D with the aim of advancing its position in a range of markets – including healthcare.

 2. the innovation strategy of google